DavidvtWout/esphome-matter/docs/actions.md

 ### Identify cluster

-Identify commands make a bound device identify itself.
+Identify commands make a device identify itself.
 This is mostly useful while commissioning or debugging, so you can confirm which physical device is receiving commands.

 ```yaml
 # Ask the device to identify itself for a number of seconds.